-Ah, happiness, that elusive state.
-Philosophers, theologians, psychologists, and even economists have long sought to define it, and since the 1990s, a whole branch of psychology—positive psychology—has been dedicated to pinning it down and propagating it.
-More than simply positive mood, happiness is a state of well-being that encompasses living a good life—that is, with a sense of meaning and deep satisfaction.
+Happiness is an electrifying and elusive state.
+Philosophers, theologians, psychologists, and even economists have long sought to define it.
+And since the 1990s, a whole branch of psychology—positive psychology—has been dedicated to pinning it down.
+More than simply positive mood, happiness is a state of well-being that encompasses living a good life, one with a sense of meaning and deep contentment.

-A growing body of research also suggests that happiness can improve your physical health.
-Feelings of positivity and contentment seem to benefit cardiovascular health, the immune system, inflammation levels, and blood pressure, among other things.
-Happiness has even been linked to a longer lifespan—providing more years to continue striving for fulfillment.
+Feeling joyful has its health perks, as well.
+A growing body of research also suggests that happiness can improve your physical health; feelings of positivity and fulfillment seem to benefit cardiovascular health, the immune system, inflammation levels, and blood pressure, among other things.
+Happiness has even been linked to a longer lifespan as well as a higher quality of life and well-being.

 Attaining happiness is a global pursuit.
-Researchers find that people from every corner of the world rate happiness more important than other desirable personal outcomes, such as having a meaningful life, becoming rich, and getting into heaven.
+Researchers find that people from every corner of the world rate happiness more important than other desirable personal outcomes, such as obtaining wealth, acquiring material goods, and getting into heaven.